The Case Files of Biblia Bookstore: Manga

-TV drama
+Television drama

 A television drama adaptation aired on Fuji TV from January 14 to March 25, 2013.
 It starred Ayame Goriki and Akira.
 Crunchyroll released the series outside of Japan.

-Film
+Live-action film

-A live-action film adaptation was announced on February 9, 2017.
+A live-action film adaptation was announced in February 2017.
 It was directed by Yukiko Mishima and starred Haru Kuroki and Shūhei Nomura.
-It was released on November 1, 2018.
+It was released by Kadokawa and 20th Century Fox on November 1, 2018.

-An anime film adaptation was also announced on February 9, 2017.
+Anime

+A film adaptation was also originally announced alongside the live-action film in February 2017, but was never released following the announcement.
+An anime television series adaptation was announced in April 2026.
+It will be produced by CloverWorks and directed by Mamoru Kanbe, with Ayato Kurata as assistant director, Toshiyo Ona in series composition, Jun Nakai handling character designs and chief animation direction, and Takahiro Obata composing the music.
+The anime series is set to premiere in 2027.

 Reception

 The novel was nominated for Mystery Writers of Japan Award in the Novel category in 2012 and 2014.
 In 2012, it was nominated for the Japan Booksellers' Award.

 The novel was the first work published under Media Works Bunko to sell one million copies.
-By June 2020, the series had sold seven million copies.
+As of February 2017, the light novels had 6.4 million copies in print.
+As of June 2020, it had sold seven million copies.
+As of April 2026, the series had sold 8.5 million copies.